wh-alice/mig_visualstudio/vs/misc/types-are-not-available-in-this-context.md

 ---
-title: "Types are not available in this context" ms.custom: "" ms.date: "10/19/2016"
+title: "Types are not available in this context | testtitle" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"